starkfell/starkfell.github.io/_posts/2018-02-11-getting-started-with-using-the-acs-engine-to-deploy-k8s-in-azure.md

 date: 2018-02-08
 ---

-Over the past 6 months, I have had to use the acs-engine to deploy and maintain K8s Clusters in Azure that are running both Linux and Windows Nodes in the same cluster.
-This type of configuration is only possible to deploy using the acs-engine and isn't supported by Microsoft (Surprise!).
-The first time you use the acs-engine can be incredibly daunting as it is the complete opposite experience of deploying a Kubernetes cluster using acs or aks in the Azure CLI; instead of having everything managed for you, you are responsible for managing the configuration and deployment of the Cluster.
-As such, you can configure just about every aspect of your Kubernetes Cluster before deploying it.
+Over the past 6 months, I have had to use the **[Azure Container Service Engine](https://github.com/Azure/acs-engine)** to deploy and maintain K8s Clusters in Azure running both Linux and Windows Nodes in the same Cluster.
+This type of configuration in Azure is currently only possible using the ACS Engine.
+First time users of the ACS Engine may find the process incredibly daunting as it is the complete opposite experience of deploying a K8s Cluster using acs or aks in the Azure CLI; instead of having everything managed for you, you are responsible for managing the configuration and deployment of the Cluster.
+As such you are able to configure almost every aspect of your K8s Cluster before deploying it.

-While I recommend going through the **[Official Documenation](https://github.com/Azure/acs-engine)**.
-I wanted to provide a more succinct version for reference and to help speed up the on-boarding process for others getting started.
+Because the learning curve of the ACS Engine can be quite steep, I wanted to provide a reference guide allowing other individuals a quicker way to get started from scratch as well having it for future reference for myself.
+For the complete documentation on the Azure Container Service Engine, make sure to review the **[Official Documenation](https://github.com/Azure/acs-engine/tree/master/docs)**.
 # Overview

 This article covers the basics of deploying a new K8s Cluster in Azure using the following steps and the acs-engine.